-The Graduate School oversees the implementation of SIUE's RCR training policy, which is shown below.
+The Graduate School oversees the implementation of SIUE's RCR and IDP Policy, which is shown below.
 Faculty are required to email a list of their funded students to Linda Skelton at firstname.lastname@example.org.
 The names and completed training certificates will be kept in the Office of Research and Projects.

 Per the National Institutes of Health’s (NIH) “Requirement for Instruction in the Responsible Conduct of Research,” each recipient of an applicable NIH grant will develop with his/her mentor a plan to meet the required contact hours of instruction.
-This plan must be submitted to the Office of Research and Projects (ORP) for review and approval.
-Proof of completion of each element of the plan must be submitted to ORP.
+This plan must be filed in the Office of Research and Projects (ORP).

 SIUE encourages the career and personal development of its students and postdoctoral researchers working on scholarly activities.
 An individual development plan (IDP) is a tool to assist students and postdoctoral researchers in reaching short- and long-term goals.
 SIUE encourages the use of IDPs even when not required by the funding sponsor.
 SIUE requires IDPs when required by the funding sponsor.
 SIUE encourages mentors to work with their students and postdoctoral researchers to complete and implement IDPs.

 When individuals are supported from an external sponsor, the project PI is responsible for ensuring completion of all requirements and maintenance of relevant records and is responsible for providing documentation when requested, such as for internal and external audits.

 Approved by the Graduate Council, November 20, 2014.